B-UMMI/Chewie-NS/docs/user_interface/locus_details.rst

 Locus Details
 =============

 This page displays details about a single locus.
+It also contains a button |back| to return to the :doc:`schemas` page.

 .. note::
     The Locus Details panel is **by default expanded**.
 It can be collapsed by clicking on the **arrow icon** on the